robtweed/mg-webComponents/TUTORIAL.md

 # Define the Web Page for your Components

-Now that everything else is prepared and built, you finaly need to create the base HTML file that you will load into your web server.
+Now that everything else is prepared and built, you finally need to create the base HTML file that you will load into your web server.
 Take a look at the */tutorial/step1.html* file.
 This shows the very simple pattern that you should always follow: